zoffixznet/perl6.party/post/A-Date-With-The-Bug-Queue-or-Let-Me-Help-You-Help-Me-Help-You.md

 know about `andthen`?
 I get [flashbacks](https://www.youtube.com/watch?v=GKNX6dieVcc) whenever I see it, but it's a [useful chaining operator](https://docs.perl6.org/routine/andthen) in Perl 6!
-And I learned about it from a bug report on it.
+And I learned about it from a bug report.

 You can get very far with language primitives, but knowing more powerful and more appropriate contructs and features will let you write more concise